 - NOTICE: The following is Lycoming Engine's recommended procedure for cold weather engine starts.
 Refer to the aircraft manufacturer's POH for in-flight recommendations during cold weather. - 1.
 After a cold start, do not rapidly increase acceleration or exceed the idle rpm.
-If oil pressure indication is not shown within 10 seconds, stop the engine.
-Identify and correct the cause.
+If either you do not see oil pressure (greater than 0) indication within 10 seconds after engine start or oil pressure does not continue to increase above the published minimum pressure in the next 20 seconds, stop the engine.
+Identify and correct the problem before another engine start.
 Allow up to 1 minute for oil pressure to become stable above 1000 rpm, since oil lines to the gage can stay cold.
 If no leaks or damage are found, complete the pre-heat application again before engine start. - 2.
 Let the engine warm up at 1000 rpm until oil pressure and temperature are stable within operating limits identified in Appendix A. - 3.
 Complete a ground check in accordance with the aircraft manufacturer's POH. - 4.
 Complete a cycle of the propeller control position in accordance with the aircraft and propeller manufacturer's instructions to make sure warm oil is in the propeller dome. - 5.
 Before take-off, monitor the oil pressure, oil temperature, and cylinder head temperature to make sure all are within their operating ranges (as specified in Appendix A).